Halifax (constituency)

 Halifax is a constituency represented in the House of Commons of the UK Parliament since 2024 by Kate Dearden of the Labour Party.

+Constituency profile

+The Halifax constituency is located in the borough of Calderdale in West Yorkshire on the edge of the Pennines.
+It contains the large town of Halifax, the connected town of Sowerby Bridge and the nearby villages of Northowram, Southowram and Shelf.
+Halifax was traditionally an industrial mill town, primarily involved in the wool trade.
+The town's Dean Clough mill complex was once the largest carpet factory in the world.
+The town is highly deprived, with most of it falling within the top 10% most-deprived areas in England.
+Sowerby Bridge is a small market town and has average levels of wealth.
+The average house price in the constituency is low compared to the rest of Yorkshire and less than half the national average.

+In general, residents of the constituency have low levels of education, income and professional employment.
+White people made up 78% of the population at the 2021 census with Asians, predominantly Pakistanis, forming the largest ethnic minority group at 18%.
+At the local borough council, most of the constituency is represented by the Labour Party, with some Liberal Democrats elected in the western suburbs and Greens in Northowram and Shelf.
+An estimated 60% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 Boundaries

 1918–1983: The County Borough of Halifax.

 1983–2010: The Metropolitan Borough of Calderdale wards of Illingworth, Mixenden, Northowram and Shelf, Ovenden, St John's, Skircoat, Sowerby Bridge, Town, and Warley.

 2010–2024: The Metropolitan Borough of Calderdale wards of Illingworth and Mixenden, Northowram and Shelf, Ovenden, Park, Skircoat, Sowerby Bridge, Town, and Warley.

 2024–present: Same as above apart from the addition of part of the Ryburn ward (polling districts MB, MC and MD) from Calder Valley as part of the 2023 Periodic Review of Westminster constituencies, thus bringing the whole of Sowerby Bridge within the constituency.

 This constituency covers the large town of Halifax in West Yorkshire and includes the smaller town of Sowerby Bridge which adjoins Halifax but until 1974 was a separate Urban District and was part of the Sowerby constituency until 1983.